Table of Contents

-Gartner expects the adoption of open source IAM to increase to 30% by 2020 from xx% at present, owing to the successful adoption of open source software in cloud-based enterprises and other areas .
+Gartner expects the adoption of open source IAM to increase to 30% by 2021 up from 20% at the end of 2016, owing to the successful adoption of open source software in cloud-based enterprises and other areas .
 In general, open source software offers the following benefits compared to commercial counterparts.

 - Extensibility or customization